somilsin/Transformers_Large-Language-Models/README.md

 ## 📖 About This Repository
 ---
 This repository documents my hands-on journey engineering core **Transformer architectures** and **Large Language Models (LLMs)** entirely from the ground up.
-Bridging theoretical concepts from advanced Stanford and MIT machine learning lectures with practical, applied engineering, this space serves as a deep dive into the math and code powering modern generative AI.
+Bridging theoretical concepts from advanced Stanford machine learning lectures with practical, applied engineering, this space serves as a deep dive into the math and code powering modern generative AI.

 <br>